bogus34/bookshelf-fields/README.md

 Validates that value is object or a valid JSON string.
 Parses string from JSON when loaded and stringifies to JSON when formatted.

+## <a id="custom_behaviour"></a> Add custom behaviour

+You can add extra validations to models arrays validations and model_validations.
+Just make sure that you doesn't throw away validations added by fields.
+If you redefine initialize method call parent initialize or manage calling validate method on model saving.
+You can also redefine validate method.

 ## <a id="examples"></a>Examples